My Favorite {Breastfeeding} Things

 In pregnancy:

 I encourage moms to think about what they would want to use for supplementation before birth just to be adequately prepared in case it’s needed.
 I don’t want to make you doubt your ability to make enough milk for your baby - Many, many moms don’t need to supplement.
 However, I want you to think through your options while you have time to prepare.
+If you would like to use formula rather than donor milk (out of preference or necessity), I encourage you to do some research to think about which formula you would purchase if there were a need.
+It's good to know your options rather than being in a stressed and overwhelmed state shortly postpartum if there were a medical need to supplment.

 And that’s it!
 It’s a short list, I know.
 But I hope it helps.
 More important than anything is education, motivation, support, and {of course}, your breasts!